Discovery consists of seeing what everybody has seen and thinking what nobody has thought.

 By davidpetraitis, on January 14th, 2012 I have heard it said by my friends that the mortgage crisis was caused by individuals taking on more mortgage than they could pay for, then refusing to pay up when the music stopped.
 In Everything You Need to Know About Wall Street, in One Brief Tale Matt Taibbi nails this, this way:

 By davidpetraitis, on November 28th, 2011 Bloomberg continues reporting into Secret Fed Loans Helped Banks Net $13B.
 THe FOIA information that Bloomberg has acquired shows that the Fed gave the banks lines of credit, loans and access to the discount window to the tune of $7.7 trillion, yes that’s trillion.
-In their own calculation Bloomberg thinks that the banks netted profit of $13 billion on this largesse from the US taxpayer.
-Though . . . → Read More: Secret Fed Loans Helped Banks Net $13B – Bloomberg
+In their own calculation Bloomberg thinks that the banks netted profit of $13 billion on this largesse from the . . . → Read More: Secret Fed Loans Helped Banks Net $13B – Bloomberg

 |